andreou00/SafeSend/README.md

 ## Why Build on Linea?

-The **Linea Network** offers a robust, scalable, and developer-friendly environment, perfectly aligned with SafeSend’s vision of improving blockchain usability.
-By integrating with Linea, SafeSend demonstrates the network’s potential to enhance blockchain adoption through innovative solutions.
+The **Linea Network** is a fast, scalable blockchain that offers low transaction fees, making it an ideal platform for user-friendly and cost-effective applications.
+SafeSend leverages Linea’s speed and efficiency to provide seamless crypto transactions while minimizing costs for users.
+By integrating with Linea, SafeSend showcases the network’s ability to drive blockchain adoption through innovative and practical solutions.

 ---